shev4enkoyar/obis-mapper/README.md

 # obis-mapper

-**obis-mapper** is a lightweight .NET library that simplifies the mapping of values to model properties based on logical names.
-It supports nested models, handles nullable types, allows for default values in case of conversion errors, and provides customizable conversion logic through custom property mappings.
+**obis-mapper** is a lightweight .NET library designed to simplify the process of mapping values to model properties based on logical names.
+The library supports complex object structures with nested models, handles nullable types, allows for default values in case of conversion errors, and provides customizable conversion logic through custom property mappings.

 ## Features

-- **Logical Name Mapping**: Map values to properties based on logical names, with support for tags to distinguish between different mappings.
+- **Logical Name Mapping**: Effortlessly map values to model properties using logical names, with support for tags to differentiate between multiple mappings.
-- **Nested Models**: Automatically handles nested models through recursion, making it easy to work with complex object structures.
+- **Nested Model Support**: Seamlessly handles nested models using recursion, enabling easy management of complex object hierarchies.
-- **Custom Property Mapping**: Define custom conversion logic for properties, allowing flexibility in how values are mapped and converted.
+- **Custom Property Mapping**: Flexibly define custom conversion logic for model properties, allowing tailored value transformations.
-- **Default Values**: Specify default values for properties in case of conversion errors, ensuring robustness in data mapping.
+- **Default Value Handling**: Set default values for properties to ensure robustness, especially when encountering conversion errors.
-- **Flexible Type Conversion**: Supports nullable types and provides customizable conversion handling.
+- **Efficient Type Conversion**: Supports nullable types with built-in type conversion, optimizing performance through caching and reflection.

 ## Installation

-You can install obis-mapper via NuGet Package Manager or .NET CLI.
+You can install **obis-mapper** using the NuGet Package Manager or the .NET CLI.

 ### NuGet Package Manager